AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-11.md

 ---
 title: "Create a http server using Node JS"
-description: "We covered a lot of theory, investigating Nodejs from its beginnings to 2025, and now it’s time to take action.
+description: "We covered a lot of theory, investigating NodeJs from its beginnings to 2025, and now it’s time to take action.
 But be patient — we'll start with some theory to set the context of what a server is, and then write something.
 Today, your VS Code or code editor won’t be alone.
-Nodejs will be part of your code base, and we will write something.
+NodeJs will be part of your code base, and we will write something.
 So, what are we waiting for?
 Let's begin!
 We'll read about servers, what development means, what a proxy server is, and what DNS is.
 Then, we’ll create a server"
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-04-15"
 datePublished: "2025-04-15"